Real-time analysis

 • Outputs:

-• An output defines what should be done with each event as it is processed by a real-time analytic.
+• An output type defines what should be done with each event as it is processed by a real-time analytic.

 • The events received from a tool or feed can be sent to multiple outputs.

-Stateless versus stateful processing
+Stateless vs. stateful processing

 Most tools in real-time analytics function in a stateless manner, meaning they operate on each observation received and do not maintain in-memory records of any previous observations.
 However, several of the available tools function in a stateful manner, on tracks rather than on individual observations.

 Stateful tools gather multiple consecutive observations per track to compare spatial and or attribute conditions in each track and detect changes.
 When an observation is received for each track, it is added to a small cache of observations for that track.
-This is used, for example, to detect if the track has entered or exited a geofence by comparing the most recent observation to the previous one.
+This is used, for example, to detect whether the track has entered or exited a geofence by comparing the most recent observation to the previous one.

 The available stateful tools include the following: